jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (d) the distribution is from the amount of the payment that does not increase the company's available subscribed capital.

 ### CD 29C Transfers to shareholders by ASX-listed Australian company of shares in subsidiary
-When an ASX-listed Australian company makes a transfer to shareholders of shares in a subsidiary company, the transfer is not a dividend if section ED 2B (Transfers to shareholders by ASX-listed Australian company of shares in subsidiary) applies to the transfer.
+A transfer of value is not a dividend to the extent to which it is a transfer of value that is not a dividend under section ED 2B(7) (Transfers to shareholders by ASX-listed Australian company of shares in subsidiary).

 ### CD 30 Transfer by unit trust of legal interest after beneficial interest vests
 If money or property of a unit trust is a dividend under section CD 9 for a unit holder, a transfer to the unit holder of the legal interest in the money or property is not a dividend.